 Screening for adverse events in biologit MLM-AI

-We de-duplicated results considering PubMed as the prime source (ie. if it was found in PubMed it was ignored in other sources).
-The chart below summarizes total articles found by source for the two products in our evaluation.
+Articles were automatically de-duplicated considering PubMed as the prime source (ie. if it was found in PubMed it was ignored in other sources).
+The chart below summarizes total articles by source for the two products:

 57 unique articles were retrieved from DOAJ and 32 from Crossref (84 in total) for this period, In addition to the 58 articles articles found in PubMed.
 Together, Crossref + DOAJ comprised 60% of unique results.